 Testing and Rating

 Depending on the application, fire and smoke curtains go through different types of testing to gain their respective UL Standard ratings.
 For these ratings, the entire system is tested as a whole.
-Below, we will focus on the standards used most often for the curtains SG Architectural Specialties carries.
+Below, we will focus on the standards used most often for the curtains SG Architectural Solutions carries.

 Base Fabric Tests